dblank25/Connect-3-Game/ReadMe.txt

 sh run.sh minimax
 sh run.sh alphabeta

-After timing both the minimax player and alpha-beta player on tux, we can conclude that the alpha-beta player takes significantly less time than the minimax player to decide on a move due to pruning.
+After timing both the minimax player and alpha-beta player, we can conclude that the alpha-beta player takes significantly less time than the minimax player to decide on a move due to pruning.

 Here are the results of a sample game for each game (O is Minimax or alpha-beta player, X is always random player):